Why Video? Why Is Video Important?

 - Social Media Loves Video.
 Social media is most likely a portion of your marketing plan, but adding video can make it even better.
 By adding video, you create engaging content.
 Your fans will stay on your page longer because they’re watching your video (this is the same reason you should have video on your website, by the way).
 But, just because you have a video doesn’t mean you should only post it on social media.
 Consider the type of social media you’re posting it to, for example: a Twitter video post should be short; a Facebook video post must not contain certain elements and might be 15 to 30 seconds; and, a LinkedIn video might include a different message than either of the other two.

 - Make Your ‘Call to Action’ Come Alive.
 Any marketing effort requires a call to action…unless you’re Apple (and even they are subtly calling you to action).
 Because video is rather passive (push play and watch), it’s important to include a call to action…if not a couple of them.
 Need an idea of what a good call to action looks like?
-Check out some of our Non-Profit Videos.
+Check out some of our Non-Profit Videos in our Portfolio section.
 It’s important to have a call to action that is subtle enough to not annoy, yet actionable to not be missed.

 - Your Fans & Your Viewers Want It.
 Video is just more effective.
 There are several studies that have stated that product videos have a significant increase in sales when accompanied with a sales informational video (Kissmetrics, Wingify, and Video Brewery).
 More importantly, think about yourself.
 When faced with a page full of words versus a video of the same message, which would you prefer?
 Makes you wonder why we wrote this and didn’t record a video about this right?
 We have our reasons.